Last Updated: June 5, 2026

 Start a new project from a project template (*.mpt).

-Exercise 3: Work with Base Calendars (30 minutes)
+Exercise 4.3: Work with Base Calendars (30 minutes)

 As we progress through the MS Project Master Class, we've reached a pivotal stage where you'll define the base calendars for your Master Project.
 Understanding the role of these calendars in the overall scheduling framework is crucial before delving into their configuration.
 We'll engage in a practical exercise using a dedicated practice file to facilitate this.
 This hands-on exercise is designed to illustrate the five fundamental calendar rules, providing you with a clear understanding of how these calendars influence project scheduling.

 This interactive approach will deepen your comprehension of calendar settings and demonstrate their impact on project timelines and resource availability.
-By the end of this exercise, you'll have a more intuitive grasp of how to tailor the base calendars to fit the unique needs of your Master Project, ensuring that your scheduling is both efficient and aligned with project goals.
+By the end of this exercise, you'll have a more intuitive grasp of how to tailor the base calendars to fit the unique needs of your Master Project, ensuring that your scheduling is efficient and aligned with project goals.
 Let's dive in and explore the intricate relationship between base calendars and project success in Microsoft Project.

 Download